Tayyebe-Feizi/M2GDL-Multi-Manifold-Guided-Dictionary-Learning-based-Over-Sampling/README.md

 </p>

 ## Applications
-- imbalanced learning is one of the main challenges of classification in real world problems.
-This challenge occurs when the number of examples of the majority class is more than the number of examples of the minority class.
-Fraud detection, image segmentation, network intrusion detection, disease detection, etc. are all imbalanced problems.
-Therefore, the approach of this research can be used in real world problems.
+- imbalanced learning is one of the most difficult categorization challenges in real-world applications.
+This problem comes when the majority class has more instances than the minority class.
+Fraud detection, image segmentation, network intrusion detection, disease diagnosis, and other similar challenges are all imbalanced.
+As a result, the approach developed in this study can be applied to real-world challenges.
-- If you are interested in imbalanced learning, you can improve the proposed approach and use its results in your research or in real-world problems.
+- If you are interested in imbalanced learning, you can refine the proposed approach and apply the results to your study or real-world issues.

 ## Overview
 Lack of diversity in synthetic data and inaccurate approximations of the minority class distribution